nvqquy98/CleanBlocFlutter/README.md

 # basecleanflutter

-A base Flutter application using clean architecture and bloc pattern developed by nguyen.thanh.minh-b@sun-asterisk.com
+A base Flutter application using clean architecture and bloc pattern

 ## v3 CHANGE_LOG
 - Stream Logger help logging events when working with Stream